 - Board of Certification of Professional Organizers – Certified Professional Organizer (CPO) in 2007

-- Served on board of National Association of Productivity and Organizing Professional
+- Served on the national board of the National Association of Productivity and Organizing Professionals

-- The CPO-CD & CPO certifications require extensive continuing education
+- The CPO certifications require extensive continuing education

 - National Association of Productivity & Organizing Professionals (NAPO) & Institute for Challenging Disorganization (ICD) have valuable yearly conferences – I have been a presenter at both.

 In the corporate world, I teach productivity and time management seminars.
 As a productivity expert, I have been quoted in the Wall Street Journal, Reader’s Digest and on WBIR-TV (NBC affiliate, Knoxville, TN).
 For many years, I wrote a regular column for the Knoxville Business Journal.
-I teach classes on organization and productivity at the University of Tennessee, Knoxville.
+I taught classes on organization and productivity at the University of Tennessee, Knoxville for 15 years.

 People often ask me about my office.
 It is located about 50 feet from my house and I call it the “Biltmore Birdhouse”.
 While it was being built, some house wrens moved in, and I could just see them thinking that they had found themselves a house the size of The Biltmore House in Asheville, North Carolina.
 Anyone is welcome to stop by and give me some gardening advice; I always could use it.

 Once again on a personal note: I love my profession.
 My career as a professional organizer and productivity expert has allowed me to become an author of two books, a columnist, a speaker and teacher, and to really help people.
 It allows me to spend some time each year working in Amelia Island where I grew up, and that has provided my favorite job experience: I walked across the sand dunes to work with a client.
 When not at the beach, I enjoy feeding the birds, gardening and trying to keep my house cat happy.